The easy sewing machine for hassle-free sewing

 Simple selection by button or screen.
 Length and width often pre-set for optimal results.

-Comfort functions
+Comfort features

-Numerous: automatic threading, one-step buttonhole, backstitch, speed control.
+Many features: automatic threading, one-step buttonhole, backstitch, speed control.

 Budget

-Generally more affordable at the entry-level.
+Generally more affordable at the entry level.

 Ideal for...